-• The minimum ratio at the swimming area and in the water is:

-• 2 Teachers/Monitors for up to 10 students.

-- 1 Teacher/Montior must be a certified Water Safety Supervisor. - 1 Teacher/Monitor must be trained in waterfront emergency procedures, (water safety supervision certification is not required). - 2 Water Safety Supervisors for 11 to 20 students. - 3 Water Safety Supervisors for 21 to 30 students. - o The maximum number of students in the water at one time must not exceed 30.
+- The minimum ratio at the swimming area and in the water is: - o 2 Teachers/Monitors for up to 10 students: - 1 Teacher/Monitor must be a certified Water Safety Supervisor. - 1 Teacher/Monitor must be trained in waterfront emergency procedures (water safety supervision certification is not required). - 2 Water Safety Supervisors for 11 to 20 students. - The maximum number of students in the water at one time must not exceed 20.